xipki/xipki/README.md

 Karaf Features
 -----

-The karaf feature can be installed via the command `feature:install <feature name>` and uninstalled in the OSGi console via the command `feature:uninstall <feature name>`.
+The karaf feature can be installed via the command `feature:install -r <feature name>` (the flag -r disables the refreshing of already installed bundles) and uninstalled in the OSGi console via the command `feature:uninstall <feature name>`.
 The possible feature can be auto-completed by typing the `TAB` key.

 A list of all available XiPKI features can be retrieved via the command `feature:list  | grep xipki` in OSGi console.

+For details of karaf features please refer to [Karaf Manuel Provisioning](https://karaf.apache.org/manual/latest/provisioning)

 Karaf Commands
 -----